adrien-zinger/final-state-rs/doc/fr/lempel_ziv.md

     let mut s = from + 1;
     let mut i = index + 1;

-    Split in 4 the tests, each block will be done in parrallel by an OoO processor.
+    // TODO: traduire -> Split in 4 the tests, each block will be done in parrallel by an OoO
+    // processor.
     while s + 4 < index && i + 4 < src.len() {
         let mut b1 = false;
         if src[s] == src[i] {